nasa/Common-Metadata-Repository/search-app/docs/api.md

 ### ECHO-Token Deprecation Notice

-CMR Legacy Services' ECHO tokens are getting deprecated soon.
-Please switch over to using EDL tokens and send them over the Authorization header.
-This document contains many mentions of ECHO-Token, which will soon be out of date.
+CMR Legacy Services' ECHO tokens will be deprecated soon.
+Please use EDL tokens and send them with the Authorization header.
+This document contains many mentions of ECHO-Tokens, which will soon be out of date.
 Instructions on how to generate an EDL token are [here](#https://wiki.earthdata.nasa.gov/display/EL/How+to+Generate+a+User+Token)

 ### Table of Contents